ESPRI-Mod/synda/sdt/doc/selection_file.md

 # Selection file

-A selection file contain parameters to define which data you want to download from ESGF archive, how to download it and how to store the data.
+A selection file contains parameters to define which data you want to download from ESGF archive, how to download it and how to store the data.

+The user defines one or many selection files.
+Each of them have a list of facets (variables, frequencies, experiments, ensemble, model..).
+Using them, the program explore the ESGF archive and download all the corresponding available files.
+The program may be run regularly to download the possible new files.
+Typically each file is associated with an analysis (cfmip, downscaling and so on).
+Create as many selection files as you want in the 'selection' folder.

 Those selection files are stored in '$HOME/sdt/selection' folder (single-user installation) or '/etc/synda/sdt/selection' (multi-user installation).